QMagen/QMagen/Readme.md

 ### Runtime parameters ###
 For beginners, we do not recommend changing the relevant parameters.
 * **RunScript/ImportMBSolverPara.m**\
-  To change the parameter of many-body solver.
+  To change the parameters of many-body solvers, including ED, LTRG, and XTRG.
 * **RunScript/ImportBOPara.m**\
   To change the parameter of Bayesian optimization.
 ### Loss Function ###